Algeria: The forest fires that led to an artist's lynching

 The videos immediately caused national outrage.

 The artist's brother later urged social media users to delete the footage of the attack.
-His mother, he said, still did not how her son had died.
+His mother, he said, still did not know how her son had died.

 Mr Ben Ismail's father said he was "devastated".
-"My son left to help his brothers from Kabyle, a region he loves.
+"My son left to help his brothers from Kabylie, a region he loves.
 They burned him alive," he said.

 According to some local media reports, paranoia and rumours spread throughout parts of Tizi Ouzou, with some residents becoming suspicious of people driving cars with licence plates from other provinces.